Mike Cameron: Personal life

-Together with Greg Brown and Robin Roberts, Cameron wrote a book (aimed primarily at children) titled It Takes a Team: Mike Cameron, ISBN 1-57243-502-X, where he presents his views on the importance of teamwork and describes his life.
-It was published in 2002 by Triumph Books.
+Cameron, with Greg Brown and Robin Roberts, wrote a book (aimed primarily at children) titled It Takes a Team: Mike Cameron, where he presents his views on the importance of teamwork and describes his life.
+It was published in 2002.

-After being selected to the American League All-Star Team in 2001, Cameron used his salary bonus to purchase All-Star Game warm-up jackets for all of his Seattle Mariner teammates.
+After being selected to the AL All-Star Team in 2001, Cameron used his salary bonus to purchase All-Star Game warm-up jackets for all his Seattle teammates.
 During his playing career he was known for routinely sitting on top of the dugout to sign autographs and talk with fans before games.
-He is also the founder of the Cam4Kids Foundation and was host of the First State Golf Tournament for Inner City Kids in Seattle in 2002; these in effort to raise money to provide scholarships to inner-city youth.
-He is actively involved with the Make-A-Wish Foundation as well as the Starlight Foundation.
+He is the founder of the Cam4Kids Foundation and was host of the First State Golf Tournament for Inner City Kids in Seattle in 2002; these in effort to raise money to provide scholarships to inner-city youth.
+He was also involved with the Make-A-Wish Foundation and Starlight Foundation.

-Cameron married his former high school classmate, JaBreka, in or around 1999.
-As of 2002, they had three children, sons named Dazmon and Mehki and a daughter named T'aja.
-Cameron's son, Daz Cameron, played baseball at Eagle's Landing Christian Academy.
-He was drafted 37th overall by the Houston Astros in the 2015 MLB draft.
-Daz is currently an outfielder for the Milwaukee Brewers organization.
-On April 26, 2019, Mike returned to the Seattle Mariners as a Special Assignment Coach.
+Cameron married a former high school classmate in or around 1999.
+They have four children.
+Their son, Daz Cameron, played baseball at Eagle's Landing Christian Academy.
+He was drafted 37th overall by the Houston Astros in the 2015 MLB draft and has played for several MLB teams from 2020 to 2026.
+Another son played college basketball for the Tennessee Tech Golden Eagles, and a daughter ran track in college for the Ole Miss Rebels.